-¶7-There shall be no organization of the young people without the consent of the majority of the local church board.
+¶7-There shall be no organization of the young people without the consent of the majority of the Local Church Board.

-¶8-At any time the Pilgrim Young People's Society fails to live up to the rules of their constitution the local church board has the right to discontinue the organization.
+¶8-At any time the Pilgrim Young People's Society fails to live up to the rules of their Constitution the Local Church Board has the right to discontinue the organization.

-Section 67-While all young people's society organizations shall be local and under the supervision of the pastor and the local church board, district or zone meetings may be held in which a number of societies participate.
-These meetings must be strictly spiritual and are-to be arranged for by the district council.
+Section 75-While all Young People's Society organizations shall be local and under the supervision of the pastor and the Local Church Board, district or zone meetings may be held in which a number of societies participate.
+These meetings must be strictly spiritual and are to be arranged for by the District Council.
+(Section 90, ¶7.)